geopm/geopm/service/docs/source/GEOPM_CXX_MAN_Comm.3.rst

 Description
 -----------

-The ``Comm`` class is abstract base class for interprocess communication in geopm.
+The ``Comm`` class is abstract base class for interprocess communication in GEOPM.

 The ``CommFactory`` class is a specialization of ``PluginFactory`` class which creates instances of ``Comm`` class.